davegay11/Trump-Tweets/README.md

 ## Required packages

-> Install with pip install [package_here]

-- wordcloud
-- nltk
-- gensim
+To install the required pip modules we recommend using virtualenv

+Initilaize your virtual environment with:

+`virtualenv ~/.trump`

+Source the environment with:

+`source ~/.trump/bin/activate`

+Next (in the repository root), install the packages necessary for this project with:

+`pip install -r requirements.txt`

+NOTE: Because matplotlib is a bit wierd, you need to make the file `~/.matplotlib/matplotlibrc` and in it put "backend: TkAgg".
+This can be done with:

+`echo "backend: TkAgg" >> ~/.matplotlib/matplotlibrc`

-Specifically from NLTK you need the vader lexicon and stopwords corpus
+Specifically from NLTK you need the vader lexicon and stopwords corpus.
+These can be installed through python using the command `nltk.download()` and following the GUI.

 ## Licence